 Perhaps you have a solid logo or product photo but aren’t sure how to mesh it together with ad copy in your PPC ad.
 That’s where responsive display ads come in.

 Google’s AI automation features will take in your creative assets and form a display ad combination that you can use on the search engine for display campaigns.
-You can also create responsive display ads for YouTube, websites, Gmail, and other ad platforms.

-We’ve even seen ecommerce brands tap into Google’s Performance Max, which combines multiple machine learning and AI features on Google like responsive display with automated bidding.
+We’ve seen ecommerce brands tap into Google’s Performance Max, which combines multiple machine learning and AI features on Google like responsive display with automated bidding.
 But it’s better for those with substantial expertise.

 “I think it’s great for ecommerce clients, but there are very few scenarios where it is effective for lead generation,” says Derse.
 “It needs to be managed carefully because, without the right guardrails in place, it will run wild.”